HydroInformatics-llc/wef_collections_2024_model/README.md

   - South side of the river - CSO-3 situated on the West River Interceptor
 - Nearby the river crossing the Old WWTP Primary Tanks are still connected to the system as "gravity flow in", "pump out."
 However, they are not used too frequently since there is a base cleaning cost ($7,000 per event).
 They can be used during emergencies.
 This tank is approximately 0.5MG capacity of usable storage.
 - River Crossing (can be pumped from South to the North side of the river).
 This was built when they were in the process of decommissioning the "Old WWTP" and after they expanded the East River TP
 - The city drinking water reservoir is in the Southeast of town and has a dewater control gate as well as an emergency overflow.
 Due to topography, the emergency overflow runs into the combined sewer system.
 There is also a railroad running along the southern shoreline with limits build opportunities.
-This lake has a continuous flow coming in all the time.
+This lake has a continuous flow coming in.

 #### Hydraulic Constraint Challenges (Existing SOP)